 Course: The Possibilities of the Photographic Body

-Experiment with the role of the body in photography in this six-week course led by artist Tom Lovelace
+Delve into what it means to photograph the human body in this six-week course led by artist Tom Lovelace

 Tom Lovelace is a London based artist, working at the intersection of photography, sculpture and performance.
 Central themes to his research and visual inquiry encompass the collaborative histories of photography, the semantics of the everyday and the role of Minimalism within contemporary visual culture.
 International residencies include: Yorkshire Sculpture Park, UK (2017); Lendi Projects, Switzerland (2015); European Capital of Culture, Aarhus, Denmark (2013); and the Anna Mahler International Foundation, Italy (2012).
 Lovelace studied Photography at the Arts University Bournemouth before reading Art History at Goldsmiths College, University of London.
 He is a visiting tutor at the Royal College of Art, London.